rowanlupton/EOS-busk-sheet-indicators/README.md

 ## How to use

+This picker relies on cue lists 100/ thru 110/; you could change these but it would take some work updating macros.
+Ideally I would use macros as easy-change variables, but I didn't do that to start, and it'll take some time for me to make the change.
+It also relies on macros 101 thru 107, 111 thru 120, and 200 thru 207.
+These are, again, all changeable, but could be frustrating to edit; they're called in cues, on the magic sheet, and (esp in the 200 range) from other macros.

 To use it in a show file of your own, you'll need to import:

 * fixtures (you'll need the dummy fixture profile)